Gaston B. Cashwell

-Gaston Barnabas Cashwell (April 28, 1862 or 1860 – 1916) was an early Pentecostal leader in the southern United States.
-He was born in Sampson County, North Carolina.His importance lies in bringing several Holiness movements into the Pentecostal camp.
+Gaston Barnabas Cashwell (April 28, 1862 or 1860 – 1916) was an early Holiness Pentecostal leader in the southern United States.
+He was born in Sampson County, North Carolina.
+His importance lies in bringing several denominations aligned with the Wesleyan-Holiness movement into the Pentecostal camp.

 Biography

 G. B. Cashwell first became a minister in the Methodist Episcopal Church, South, and later joined the Holiness Church of North Carolina in 1903.
 In November 1906, he traveled to Los Angeles to visit the Pentecostal revival at the Azusa Street mission.
 In early December, he had an experience that he believed to be the baptism in the Holy Spirit and the evidence of speaking in tongues.
 Upon returning to Dunn, North Carolina, on December 31, 1906, Cashwell preached the Pentecostal experience in the local Holiness church.
 Interest in the Pentecostal experience was so great that he rented a local tobacco warehouse and began a month-long crusade.
 A revival broke out in North Carolina, especially in the holiness movement.
 Most of the ministers of the Pentecostal Holiness Church, the Fire-Baptized Holiness Church and the Holiness Free Will Baptist Churches were swept into Pentecostalism by this revival.
 Over the next six months, he toured the south preaching Pentecost.
 His zeal and influence in spreading Pentecostalism through the south has earned him the title of the "Apostle of Pentecost to the South".

 In the summer of 1907, Cashwell brought the message of Pentecost to evangelists H. G. Rodgers and M. M. Pinson, who carried the message to Alabama, Florida, Georgia, and Mississippi.
 Later they would lead these churches into the Assemblies of God.
 Through Rodgers and Pinson, A. J. Tomlinson of the Church of God in Cleveland, Tennessee, heard of Cashwell's message and invited him to Cleveland.
 On January 12, 1908, following a sermon by Cashwell, Tomlinson fell to the floor.
 He professed to receiving the baptism of the Holy Ghost and speaking in at least ten different languages.